-The -add action creates the pair with the desired name and stores the configuration as an XML file in the C:\ProgramData\Dynamic File Services\Pairs folder.
+The -add action creates the pair with the desired name and stores the configuration in the XML file in the C:\ProgramData\Dynamic File Services\Pairs folder.

-IMPORTANT: Before you issue a command to create a pair, make sure your system meets the requirements in "Pair Requirements" in the Dynamic File Services 2.0 Administration Guide.
+IMPORTANT: Before you issue a command to create a pair, make sure your system meets the requirements in "Pair Requirements" in the Dynamic File Services 2.2 Administration Guide.